Edragon/edragon.github.io/app-dat/RC-dat/RC-configurator-dat/betaflight-dat/betaflight-PID-dat/betaflight-PID-dat.md

 | PITCH      | 56           | 100      | 52    | 48         | 149         |
 | YAW        | 53           | 95       | 00    | 0          | 143         |

+**Proportional (P):** Controls how strongly the quad reacts to the difference between the current and desired position (error).
+Higher P means faster correction, but too high can cause oscillations.

+**Integral (I):** Corrects for small, persistent errors over time (like wind drift).
+It accumulates error and helps the quad hold its attitude.
+Too much I can cause slow oscillations or “wind-up.”

+**D Max:** The maximum value the Derivative (D) term can reach during fast movements.
+It helps control overshoot and quick direction changes, especially when Damping is set low.

+**Derivative (D):** Reacts to how quickly the error is changing (rate of change).
+It damps rapid movements and helps prevent overshoot and oscillations.
+Too much D can make motors hot or noisy.

+**Feedforward (FF):** Predicts and responds to your stick inputs directly, making the quad feel more responsive and “snappy.”
+It doesn’t rely on error, so it improves stick tracking and reduces latency.

 tuned profile